mblacharski/tokenscreen/README.md

 ### Prerequisites

-To run this project, you need to have Docker and Docker Compose installed on your system.
+To run this project locally, you need to have Docker and Docker Compose installed on your system.

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

 These tools will be used to containerize and manage the project environment.

+### Current deployment status

+This app is deployed on Heroku as the Docker container.
+You can visit [Application Swagger](https://tokenscreen-60baba01210f.herokuapp.com/api-docs) and test it from there.

 ### Installation